 Caring for a Paralyzed Dog – Tips and Advice

-We had the privilege of talking with veterinary technicians who have found jobs through Jooble about how to care for these special needs pets.
+We had the privilege of talking with veterinary technicians about how to care for these special needs pets.
 Here are some tips and advice from our experts on caring for a paralyzed dog:

 The first thing you’ll need to do is to assess the dog’s mobility.
 For instance, if your dog can’t move after an accident, it will require full-time assistance moving around.
 This means regular repositioning and turning to prevent pressure sores and help with toileting and exercise.